-- Those liabilities which are to be repaid after one year or are to be settled over a longer period of time say 5-10 years are termed as long-term liabilities. - In the case of the Balance Sheet of a bank, these include Public Deposits, Debentures etc. - In the case of the Balance Sheet of a business, long-term liabilities are those which may repay after one year viz.: - Gets priority in repayments after short term liabilities, Long term loans from banks, and financial institutions, Borrowings in the form of debentures in the case of companies, Borrowings from friends and relatives in the case of firms.
+Those liabilities which are to be repaid after one year or are to be settled over a longer period of time say 5-10 years are termed as long-term liabilities.

+In the case of the Balance Sheet of a business, long-term liabilities are those which may repay after one year viz.:

+- >Gets priority in repayments after short term liabilities, - >Long term loans from banks, and financial institutions, - ➤ Borrowings in the form of debentures in the case of companies, - >Borrowings from friends and relatives in the case of firms.